 d.
 Precious Metals IRA

-That allows you the possibility to continue benefiting from the ownership of gold, silver, and other precious metals even after they are no longer held in a tax-advantaged investment account.
+That allows you the possibility to continue benefiting from the ownership of gold, silver, and other precious metals even after they are no longer held in a tax-advantaged account.

 e.
 SEP IRA

-A Simplified Employee Pension Individual Retirement Arrangement (SEP IRA) is a type of IRA created to allow self-employed business owners and their employees the ability to invest for retirement through an employer-sponsored IRA program.
+A Simplified Employee Pension Individual Retirement Arrangement (SEP IRA) is a type of IRA created to allow self-employed business owners and their employees the ability to preserve wealth for retirement through an employer-sponsored IRA program.
 As with Traditional IRAs, SEP IRAs are taxed at ordinary income tax rates at the time of distribution.

 Contributions to SEP IRAs are tax-deductible, thus benefiting employees’ tax liability.
 Contribution limits to a SEP IRA are in general higher than for Traditional IRAs but cannot exceed the lesser of 25% of income or $69,000.
 Funds from an existing 401(k) plan may be rolled over into a SEP IRA.